theMK2k/Media-Hoarder/DONE.md

 ## Next (1.5.0)

+### Features

+- [x] Side Navigation containing the filters can now be resized by the user

 ### Optimizations

 - [x] Rescan specific media item: if it is a tv series, let the user decide if the episodes should be rescanned as well or just the series